Michelle Lujan Grisham

 Driven by a deep compassion for seniors and those living with disabilities, and with experience as a caregiver herself, Lujan Grisham introduced and led the push for Care Corps, an innovative caregiving initiative that places volunteers in communities to provide non-medical services to seniors and individuals with disabilities.
 With this support, people can continue to live independently in their homes and communities.

 Lujan Grisham was born in Los Alamos and graduated from St. Michael’s High School in Santa Fe before earning undergraduate and law degrees from the University of New Mexico.
 A 12th-generation New Mexican, she is the mother of two adult children and grandmother of three.
-She is the caretaker for her mother, Sonja.

 Get in touch with the Governor